 - The Oldest Cat Lived for 38 Years and 3 Days

-- In 2020, Owners Spent an Average of $228 on Cat Food and $58 on Treats
+- In 2025, Owners Spent $68.3 billion on Cat Food and Treats

 Interesting Facts About Cats

-It was only less than 100 years ago that cats lived indoors in the US, so it makes sense all cats are biologically equipped to live outdoors.
+It was only less than 100 years ago that cats lived indoors in the US, so it makes sense that all cats are biologically equipped to live outdoors.
 Logically, since dogs descended from wolves thousands of years ago, it’s easy to see why that fact really wouldn’t apply to them.

 The cat species (Felis catus) includes both domesticated cats and feral/wild/free-roaming cats.